Harry James: Career

-In 1924, his family settled in Beaumont, Texas.
-It was here in the early 1930s that James began playing in local dance bands when he was 15 years of age.
-James played regularly with Herman Waldman's band, and at one performance was noticed by nationally popular Ben Pollack.
+James’s first job was playing at the Peabody Hotel in Memphis and he played regularly with Herman Waldman's band, and at one performance was noticed by nationally popular Ben Pollack.
 In 1935 he joined Pollack's band, but left at the start of 1937 to join Benny Goodman's orchestra, where he stayed through 1938.
 He was nicknamed "The Hawk" early in his career for his ability to sight-read.
 A common joke was that if a fly landed on his written music, Harry James would play it.
 His low range had a warmth associated with the cornet and even the flugelhorn, but this sound was underrecorded in favor of James' brilliant high register.

 With financial backing from Goodman, James debuted his own big band in Philadelphia, Pennsylvania, in January 1939, but it didn't click until adding a string section in 1941.
 Subsequently, known as Harry James and His Music Makers, it produced the hit "You Made Me Love You", which peaked at no. 5 on Billboard's National Best Selling Retail Records chart for the week ending November 18, 1941.
 During its 18-week chart run, the single spent ten non-consecutive weeks in the Top Ten, from early November 1941 until late January 1942.
-He and his band appeared in three Hollywood films: Private Buckaroo and Springtime in the Rockies (both 1942), and Two Girls and a Sailor (1944).
+He and his band appeared in four Hollywood films: Private Buckaroo and Springtime in the Rockies (both 1942), Two Girls and a Sailor (1944), and Best Foot Forward (1943).
 James toured with the band into the 1980s, and as of July 2018 the Harry James Orchestra, led by Fred Radke, was still very much in business.